 - Let your physician know about any special needs, medical conditions, allergies (such as latex) and all current medications you are taking.
-For instance, you may not be allowed to take certain over-the-counter painkillers for a week before the exam.
-Be sure to let your physician know if you are taking aspirin or any type of blood thinning medication such as Coumadin.
+Be sure to let your physician know if you are taking any type of blood thinning medication such as Coumadin.

 - Plan to take the day off from work.

 - Plan to have someone you know drive you home.
 Because the EUS test is usually performed with intravenous (IV) sedation or monitored anesthesia care (MAC), you will not be allowed to drive or return to work until the next day.

 - The GI Lab staff will try to contact you the evening before your procedure to answer any questions you may have.

 What to Expect Once You Arrive for Lower EUS

 - Plan to arrive in the GI Lab 30 minutes before your scheduled procedure time.